ta5946/alice-rag/docs/technical_notes.md

 The `/tests` directory contains short scripts for testing basic functionalities of individual LangChain components.
 This includes the LLM, embedding model, reranking model and vector store.
 They can be run with `pytest` from the root directory.

+_Due to GPU limitations, stop the chatbot service before running the tests and vice versa._

 ### Chatbot evaluation plan